KatAshLey/Google-Cloud-Skills-Boost/Cloud-Engineering/03-Essential-Google-Cloud-Infrastructure-Foundation/Virtual_Networks.md

 <h1>Virtual Networks</h1>
 <h2>Module Overview</h2>

-* USes a software defined network built on global fiber infrastructure
+* Uses a software defined network built on global fiber infrastructure
 * Google Cloud consists of Regions around the world along with Points of Presence(POP)
 * **Regions** a specific geographical location you can run your resources.
 Consists of 3 zones (apart from Iowa with 4)